Dminx1234/Website/README.md

 # Repository
- This website gives information about me.
+ This website is a website